goldcove/Easy-Watch-Winder/README.md

 # Easy Watch Winder
 *Yet another Arduino based watch winder*

-Easy winder is an user friendly, low cost and watch-safe automatic watch winder.
+Easy Watch Winder is an user friendly, low cost and watch-safe automatic watch winder.

 Simply set the turns per day (TPD) and rotation variable in accordance with your wathc specification (See [Orbita.com](https://www.orbita.com/winder-support)) and run the program :-D